 Breast augmentation surgeries have a significant impact on the quality of life as women who undergo these procedures seem to be healthier than women in the general population.
 Women may want breast augmentation surgeries for various reasons which include; some women may want to enhance their breast size or shape, some may want to improve their underdeveloped breasts, or some may require after pregnancy to adjust shape or volume.

-South Africa is a hub of many world-class hospitals with the finest facilities and highly specialised doctors.
+South Africa is a hub of many world-class hospitals with the finest facilities and highly specialized doctors.
 Many of the hospitals in South Africa are a part of international hospitals and they offer surgical and medical facilities at cost-effective prices for international patients.
-Some of the hospitals also have an arrangement for medical tourists consisting of a holiday, procedures and treatment, accommodation and local transportation.
+Some of the hospitals also have an arrangement for medical tourists consisting of a holiday, procedures and treatment, accommodation, and local transportation.

 South Africa hosts world-class hospitals with cutting edge infrastructure and advanced facilities.
 The hospitals and clinics in South Africa offer surgical and medical services at affordable prices for overseas patients.
 They also have an arrangement for medical tourists which takes care of their holiday plans, treatment and procedures, accommodation and local transportation.